KDRS-SA/search-and-view-docs/_docs/guide/part-3-creating-our-first-template.md

 ![](../../assets/images/guide/uuid.png)

-4. Now go to the KDRS Innsyn frontpage.
+4. Now go to the KDRS S&V frontpage.
 Enter edit mode by choosing "Rediger" in the navigation menu, and click "Nytt innsyn" to add our new template and link it to the database.\
 <br>
 ![](../../assets/images/guide/rediger-nytt-innsyn.png)